ChaKrenz/WebDesignProject/README.md

 ## Introduction

-The game focuses on speed, agility, and efficient use of collected tools to reach the finish line in record time.
+The game emphasizes speed, agility, and efficient use of collected tools to reach the finish line in record time.
 With minimal distractions, the design prioritizes an engaging player experience by incorporating interactive elements that enhance the game’s excitement without overwhelming the player.

 ---